Hysteresis in magnets: Hysteresis in disordered ferromagnet and Barkhausen noise

 At a fixed value of the external field $h$, the system relaxes through zero-temperature Glauber single-spin-flip dynamics, whereby a single spin flips at a certain rate $\Gamma$ only if the spin-flip lowers the energy of the system.
 Because of the energy-lowering dynamics, at any $h$, the system eventually always relaxes to a stable spin configuration, in which the spins are aligned to the local field $\ell_i(h) = J \sum_{j \in \partial i} s_j + h_i + h$, i.e.,

 where the sum runs over the nearest neighbors $\partial i$ of site $i$.
 If we start from a stable spin configuration at a given external field $h$, and then change the field to a different value $h'$, the local fields change from $\{\ell_i(h)\}$ to $\{\ell_i(h')\}$.
 The configuration remains stable if $ \sgn\!\big(\ell_i(h')\big) = \sgn\!\big(\ell_i(h)\big) $ for all $i$.
 On the other hand, if for some sites the local field change sign, $\sgn\!\big(\ell_k(h')\big) = -\,\sgn\!\big(\ell_k(h))$, then the corresponding spins become unstable.
 Suppose $h'$ is such that only a single site $k$ meets this condition.
 The spin at that site flips, $s_k \to -s_k$.
 This flip may in turn render neighboring spins unstable by changing the sign of their local fields, triggering further flips.
 The resulting cascade continues until all spins once again become locally stable.
 Thus, the flip of a single spin may trigger an avalanche of spin flips.
-Because of this, when the external magnetic field $h$ is varied adiabatically (i.e., at a rate much slower than $\Gamma$, so that $h$ remains effectively constant during an avalanche), the magnetization changes occur in discrete jumps corresponding to avalanches of various sizes (see sizes~\fref{fig:barkhausen}, Left).
-This provides a simple theoretical analogue of the so-called Barkhausen noise, which is heard in a speaker attached to a pickup coil wound around a ferromagnetic sample~\cite{barkhausen:19, feynman:77, sipahi:94, spasojevic:96} (see ~\fref{fig:barkhausen}, Bottom panels).
+Because of this, when the external magnetic field $h$ is varied adiabatically (i.e., at a rate much slower than $\Gamma$, so that $h$ remains effectively constant during an avalanche), the magnetization changes occur in discrete jumps corresponding to avalanches of various sizes (see \fref{fig:barkhausen1}).
+This provides a simple theoretical analog of the so-called Barkhausen noise, which is heard in a speaker attached to a pickup coil wound around a ferromagnetic sample~\cite{barkhausen:19, feynman:77, sipahi:94, spasojevic:96} (see ~\fref{fig:barkhausen2}).

 Note that the adiabatic limit may be equivalently realized by assuming that unstable spins flip instantaneously, i.e., $\Gamma \to \infty$.
 Therefore, by adiabatic variation of the external field $h(t)$, we mean that the system relaxes instantaneously to a stable configuration at each value of the field.
-The zero temperature random-field Ising model with adiabatic variation of the external field possesses two important properties, namely the \emph{return point memory effect}~\cite{sethna:93} and the \emph{abelian nature of spin-flips}~\cite{dhar:97}, which we briefly discuss below.
+The zero temperature random field Ising model with adiabatic variation of the external field possesses two important properties, namely the \emph{return point memory effect}~\cite{sethna:93} and the \emph{abelian nature of spin flips}~\cite{dhar:97}, which we briefly discuss below.